Mpilo-K/matric_south_africa/README.md

-# Analysis of South Africa's matric pass rates between the years 1995 and 2021
+# Analysing South Africa's matric pass rates between the years 1995 and 2021

 In this project I am showcasing my Data Analytics skills by exploring South Africa's matric pass rates.
 I am still working on imporving the visualisations and intepretations from this data to help anyone understand and also see answers to interesting questions.